Spider-Man (2002 film): Music

-Danny Elfman composed the music for the film.
+Danny Elfman composed the musical score for Spider-Man.
 Its soundtrack combines traditional orchestration, ethnic percussion, and electronic elements.
 Its distinct ethnic characteristics are credited to Elfman, who spent a year in Africa studying its unique percussion.

 Release

 Marketing

-After the terrorist attacks in the United States on September 11, 2001, Sony recalled teaser posters which showed a close-up of Spider-Man's head with the New York skyline (including, prominently, the World Trade Center towers) reflected in his eyes.
-The film's original teaser trailer, released that same year, featured a mini-film plot involving a group of bank robbers escaping in a Eurocopter AS355 Twin Squirrel helicopter, which gets caught from behind and propelled backward into what at first appears to be a net, then is shown to be a gigantic spider web spun between the World Trade Center towers.
-This trailer was attached to the screenings of Jurassic Park III, American Pie 2, Rush Hour 2, Final Fantasy: The Spirits Within, Planet of the Apes, and other films.
-According to Sony, the trailer did not contain any actual footage from the film itself.
-Both the trailer and poster were removed after the events of the attacks, but can be found online.
-New teaser posters featuring Spider-Man and the Green Goblin were unveiled in November 2001.
-Meanwhile, a new trailer deemed acceptable by Sony was later released during Temptation Island and online on December 13, 2001.
-It made its theatrical debut six days later with the opening of The Lord of the Rings: The Fellowship of the Ring.
-Raimi later stated that the scene was, in fact, originally in the film but removed due to the recency of the attacks.
-Another Spider-Man trailer premiered online on March 27, 2002 and in theaters with the releases of Panic Room and The Rookie just two days later on March 29.
+After the September 11 attacks occurred in 2001, Sony recalled a Spider-Man teaser poster and a teaser trailer, both of which depicted the World Trade Center towers.
+The poster showed a close-up of Spider-Man's face with the towers reflected in his eye, while the trailer showed a helicopter getting caught in a giant spider web spun between the towers.
+The trailer, which according to Sony did not contain any actual footage from the film, was also removed from the home video release of A Knight's Tale (2001).
+Raimi later stated that the helicopter scene was originally in the film, but was removed after the attacks.
+A new teaser poster featuring Spider-Man and the Green Goblin was unveiled in November 2001.
+A month later, a new trailer debuted on television and in theaters.
+An additional trailer was released online and in theaters near the end of March.

 To promote the release of the film, Sony partnered with CKE Restaurants to release kids meal toys at Hardee's and Carl's Jr. restaurants.
 Beginning in April 2002, the locations offered customers three different Spider-Man collector's cups and patrons could purchase a Spider-Man figure to attach to their car radio antenna.
 A month later in May, "Cool Combos for Kids" would feature one of four different toys highlighting Spider-Man or his nemesis, the Green Goblin.
 KFC would then follow suit, releasing their own Spider-Man kids meal toys at their locations in the United Kingdom.
 Other promotional partners included Dr Pepper, Hershey's, Kellogg's, and Reebok.